A set of python modules for tsunami and flood modelling

 ANUGA (pronounced “AHnooGAH”) is open-source software for the simulation of the shallow water equation, in particular it can be used to model tsunamis and floods.

-ANUGA is a python package with some C extensions (and an optional fortran extension).
-At present ANUGA has not been ported to python 3.
-We recommend using python 2.7
+ANUGA is a python 3 package with some C and Cython extensions (and an optional fortran extension).

-Developed at Geoscience Australia and Mathematical Sciences Institute at the Australian National University.
+ANUGA is developed at Geoscience Australia, Mathematical Sciences Institute at the Australian National University and volunteers.

 The latest development version of ANUGA’s sources are is available at: